Ujjwal-Arora/AirBnB-Firebase/README.md

 # Airbnb Clone

-This project is a SwiftUI-based Airbnb clone application that includes Firebase authentication, Firestore integration, and photo uploading capabilities.
-The app follows the MVVM architecture and makes use of the PhotosPicker component for selecting profile images.
-The app supports user sign-up, login, and logout functionalities, along with the ability to update the user’s profile photo during the sign-up process.
+This project is a SwiftUI-based Airbnb clone application that includes Firebase authentication, Firestore integration, user profile uploads, listing uploads, MapKit for property location display, and location filtering capabilities.
+The app follows the MVVM architecture.
+Users can sign up, log in, log out, update their profile photo, upload new listings with images and details, and view/filter listing properties.

 ## Features

 - User Authentication (Sign-up, Login, Logout) using Firebase.
-- Firestore integration for storing and retrieving user data.
+- Firestore integration for storing and retrieving user and listing data.
 - Upload user profile photos to Firebase Storage.
+- Upload property listings with images, descriptions, and locations to Firestore.
-- Display and select profile photos using the `PhotosPicker` component.
+- Display property locations using MapKit.
+- Filter listings based on location.
 - MVVM architecture for clear separation of concerns.
 - Asynchronous network requests using `async/await`.